joseph-mccarthy/harlow-bindicator/README.md

 * Recycling Bin LED to Pin __3__
 * Landfill Bin LED to Pin __4__

-_note: the food waste caddy has not been wired in as every week this is collected regardless of the wheelie bin being collected._
+_note: The food waste caddy has not been wired in as every week this is collected regardless of the wheelie bin being collected._

 ## Required Binaries